paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/systematic_failure_modelling.md

 -   A hardware definitive failure at equipment level, total or partial

--   A FDIR inadvertent triggering leading to Hardware configuration modification
+-   A {term}`FDIR` inadvertent triggering leading to Hardware configuration modification

 -   An outage (mission is stopped during a certain time, or the operation plan is not respected)